hackbinghamton/PythonWorkshop/Intro/README.md

-## Welcome to the Introduction Section
+# Introductory Python

-All code blocks must be run on jupyter notebook for the exercises to run properly.
+*Note:* All code blocks must be run on jupyter notebook for the exercises to run properly.
 Clicking on one of the links below will take you to a copy of the jupyter notebook.

 In this section, you'll cover: